-This critical view of FMS therapy focuses on the profitable obsession with prescribing dangerous and unproven medications that will never cure the disease.
+This critical view of FMS therapy focuses on the profitable obsession with prescribing dangerous and unproven medications that will never cure the disease, but will certainly cause extremely negative collateral health effects.

 Instead of providing big pharmaceutical companies with even more free advertising (as if they need it), I intend to discuss some of the lesser considered aspects of fibromyalgia medication.
 Let’s begin.